 The Wadi Rum Desert has 3 major rock bridges that you can climb and marvel in the beauty of the gorgeous landscape.
 The highest bridge is Burdah Rock, which can be reached by hiking up the Bedouin path for about 1-2 hours.
 Though it can be difficult to climb, the view from the top is extremely rewarding.

 Um Fruth is the second-largest bridge and the most photographed place in the entire Wadi Rum Desert.
 It requires you to climb up 15 meters but offers amazing photograph opportunities from the top as well as from the front.

 The last bridge is least known but is located as a short distance from the Discovery Camp.
-Though it doesn’t have a name, it offers some fantastic photo opportunities, especially during sunrise and sunset.
+Though it doesn’t have a name, it offers some fantastic photo opportunities in Jordan, especially during sunrise and sunset.

 End the day by staying in one of the luxurious Bedouin tents in the middle of the desert.
 There are a number of camps in the Wadi Rum area which offer a traditional Bedouin living experience along with an authentic Jordanian dinner.